25sp-351/09-echo-Fatemeh-Ghasemikoli/README.md

 ## Files

-- `main.cpp` — parses command-line arguments and starts the server.
+- main.cpp — Parses command-line arguments and starts the server.

-- `server.h` — declares the `startServer()` function.
+- server.h — Declares the startServer() function.

+- server.cpp — Sets up the server socket, accepts incoming connections, and spawns threads.

+- client_handler.h — Declares the handleClient() function that processes individual client connections.

-- `server.cpp` — handles socket setup and connection logic for both echo and HTTP modes.
+- client_handler.cpp — Handles the logic for echoing messages or serving HTTP responses to connected clients.

-- `Makefile` — compiles the project.
+- Makefile — Compiles all source files and links the project.

 ---